aih/calaw/README.md

 ####Search Set-up####

-Search is powered by Sphinx, using a branch of [django-sphinx](https://github.com/xobb1t/django-sphinx/) with an option (sphinx_only) that decouples Sphinx from the database.
+Search is powered by Sphinx, using a branch of [django-sphinx](https://github.com/xobb1t/django-sphinx/) with an option (`sphinx_only`) that decouples Sphinx from the database.
 The Sphinx index was built from a PostgreSQL version of the project database.

+ There is an Ubuntu package, but it is too outdated for many of the useful configuration options.
+So, to install Sphinx from sources:

 To make Sphinx queries for index "calaw1": (from command line) `$ search -c /path/to/sphinx_calaw.conf -i calaw1`